sebivenlo/sebidao/README.md

 increases complexity for the simple use cases is contrary to the [TAO](https://en.wikipedia.org/wiki/Tao) of DAO.

 DAO is a pattern to reduce coupling.
-This implies that the application logic should not know not care what the underlying persistence technology is.
+This implies that the application logic should not know nor care what the underlying persistence technology is.
 The better this objective is served, the more reuse can be achieved in the only valuable part of the software: the application logic it selves.

 The current postgreSQL jdbc based implementation supports the following operations: